JeffersonDing/notes/docs/IB/HL Physics/electricity-magnetism.md

 # Eectricity and Magnetism

-## Electric Fields
+## Electricity

 ### Charge

-Electric charge can either be positive or negative.
+Electric charge can either be positive or negative with the symbol **Q** or **q** and is measure in Coulomb **C** which is a fundamental unit.
+A fundamental charge is the charge in an electron or proton.
+I'ts the smallest charge known to humans.

+> The charge of one electron is equal to $1.6\times 10^{-19}\ C$.

 Charges with the same sign repel each other and changes with the opposite sign attract.
+Using a _positive test charge_ we can determine wheter an object is positively charged or negatively charged by observing whether it repels or attracts the test charge.

 ![](src/electricity-magnetism20220415213405.png)

 An object with equal amounts of positive change and negative charge is said to be electrically neutral.

-The unit of electric charge is coulomb (C).

-The charge of one electron is equal to 1.6\*10^-19C.
+Positively charged objects have a deficit of electrons and negatively charged objects hava an excess of electrons.

 Electric charge is always conserved.
 While charges could migrate from one body to another, the total charge remains the same.

+#### Conductors and Insulators

 Conductors are materials which allow the passage of electric charge.
 This is due to the presence of free electrons in solid conductors.
+The outter most electrons form _electron clouds_ and they are called conduction electrons.

 -   Examples of conductors include all metals, graphite, humans.